How 12 Wildly Successful Online Stores Use Visual Merchandising to Drive Sales (and How You Can, Too)

 This is a misconception.
 Brands with small catalogs also need to merchandise their site, though the tactics for doing so might vary from those with larger catalogs.

 Why do you need to merchandise?
 Because customers are looking for an experience, not just a website selling products.
 The examples below will walk through a few small catalog tips and ideas to drive this home.

 2) I use faceted search, so I don’t need to merchandise my site.

-Brands with larger SKU counts often use faceted search to allow customers to take their own journey on a site.
+Brands with larger SKU counts often use faceted search (also known as product filtering) to allow customers to take their own journey on a site.
 This means a customer comes in, and uses the search tool to narrow down to the product keyword they are looking for.

 For some customers, this works well –– especially those that have already bought from you before.
 For new customers, however, it is important that you merchandise your homepage or landing page (if you are sending them to a specific page from an advertisement) to move them down a purchasing funnel and drive increased brand engagement and understanding.